makurohashami/realtor-connect/README.md

 ---

-- Get an overview of the application here: [Deployed application](https://www.google.com).
+- Get an overview of the application here: [Deployed application](http://realtorconnect.online).
 - Run the application on a local machine.
 For instructions, read [Local startup guide](#local-startup-guide).

+### Latest release

+---

+Latest release version of the Realtor Connect: 1.0

 ### Documentation